 he Library aims to provide a peaceful place for pupils and staff to work.
 It offers a stimulating research base, encourages independent learning and makes reading a positive alternative to more frenetic free-time activities.

-Home to over 8,500 non-fiction books, the Library provides research material in all academic subjects.
+The current Library is home to over 8,500 non-fiction books, providing research material in all academic subjects.
 All of the books are available to loan for pupils at all times, whilst 26 magazines, covering a wide range of interests are also provided, as is access to a range of magazine and newspaper archives as well various databases and websites for academic research.
 The link with the public library service also means that pupils have access to more than 940,000 additional titles.

 The Library provides a dedicated foreign language fiction section, allowing pupils to choose from and develop their skills in French, Spanish or German.
 There is also a fairly substantial graphic novel section available, housing a variety of genres and artistic styles.